ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 * Examples of derived sea ice thicknesses.

 4. Hacking.ipynb (TBD)
+* Some extra example sof using ATL10 and NESOSIM snow data to derive thickness.
+* Gridding/projecting data using Cartopy
-* Provide some scripts to batch analyze ATL07 or ATL10 data to do some roughness calculations.
+* Provide some scripts to batch analyze ATL07 or ATL10 data to do some roughness/topography calculations?
-* Provide some initial thoughts and ideas of how to genearte a new, communnity led, roughness product.

 ## Background